Springest/opsworks-logstash/README.md

 - A LogStash cluster layer (Ubuntu) – Takes the messages from the RabbitMQ fanout and puts them into ElasticSearch.
 - A Kibana server (Ubuntu) - An Angular.js interface on top of ElasticSearch to search, graph etc.

-## Contribute

-- Fork the project
-- Create a feature branch
-- Fix the code
-- Create a pull request

 ## Setting up your stack

 - Set `git://github.com/Springest/opsworks-logstash.git` as a repository URL for your custom cookbooks.